epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-01-herbstlustwm-tag-status-overview.markdown

 into nice statusbar, whether it is Dzen2 or Lemonbar.
 From getting the statusbar geometry right, to aestethic aspect.

+	But first, knowing how to show the Herbstclient Tag

 -- -- --

 ### Multi Language Implementation

 	Why Port ?

-The original Herbsluft WM equipped with one example of
+The original HerbsluftWM equipped with one example of
 <code class="code-file">panel</code> script in BASH .
 It is a single long file and plain.
 We are going to make it modular.
 My script is a heavy customization of the original.